 Silver Birch pollen derived allergenic components include 5 different Bet v proteins including Profilin and LTP which cross react to various stone-fruits and nuts.
 Silver Birch allergic hay fever sufferers are particularly prone to oral allergic symptoms when eating fresh fruit and vegetables.
 This is called the Oral Allergy Syndrome (or Food Pollen Syndrome).

 In Peanut we find 9 different Ara h allergens and in Latex 13 different Hev b allergens any of which could be the specific cause of Latex allergy.

-The ImmunoCAP ISAC allergy screen tests over 100 component allergens.
-This component IgE antibody screening test is very useful in people who suffer with multiple food and inhalant allergies and helps identify to which group or groups of allergen they are cross-reacting such as profilins, LTPs, Tropomycins or CCDs.
+These component IgE antibody screening tests are very useful in people who suffer with multiple food and inhalant allergies and helps identify to which group or groups of allergen they are cross-reacting such as profilins, LTPs, Tropomycins or CCDs.
 Once their cross-reactive allergen groups are identified, one can predict severity of future reactions and whether they would benefit from desensitization immunotherapy.

 This can all be very confusing even to the experienced allergist!
 And this is why it is easier and cheaper allergy test using fresh food extracts for Skin Prick Testing to food allergies.

 In summary, environmental, inhalant and food allergen identification using accurate allergy testing can be cost-effectively undertaken by the allergy practitioner utilising the following allergy tests with a well established record of reliability and reproducibility